marvin-jens/RBPamp/README.md

    python setup.py install
 ```

 will do what you expect.
+Alternatively, you can run `pip install .` from your git checkout.
 To uninstall run `pip uninstall RBPamp` .

 ## Usage